Liver cancer at Epworth

 Hepatocellular carcinoma is the most common type of liver cancer and usually develops when the patient also suffers from chronic liver disease.

 Angiosarcoma is another type of rare liver cancer.
-This form of liver cancer starts to grow in the inner linings of the liver blood vessels.
+This form of liver cancer starts to grow in the inner lining of the liver blood vessels.

 - Hepatocellular carcinoma